The Best Everyday Jewelry Pieces You’ll Actually Want to Wear Daily

 - 16-18" Chains: The most versatile length for everyday wear, sitting at or just below the collarbone

-- Fine Curb or Cable Chains: Streamlined links less prone to tangling when sleeping or moving
+- Fine Curb or Cable Chains: Streamlined links that resist tangling when sleeping or moving—essential for layering necklaces without the frustration of constant unknotting

 For necklaces you plan to rarely remove, invest in high-quality clasps—ideally secure lobster clasps or spring rings with good tension.
 The clasp is often the first point of failure in everyday necklaces, so this small detail significantly impacts longevity.
 For pieces you truly never want to remove, consider designs with no clasp at all, like continuous chains that slip over the head.